sperrgebiet/FS19_VehicleExplorer/README.md

 * ~~The actual 'tab order' of vehicles is not changed~~ -> Workaround available
 * Metric measuring units are used
 * Max of three columns.
 If you've more vehicles (which would be insane anyways ;) , just disable the display of brand name etc
-* A wrong value for horse power is displayed for trains
-* Sometimes selling or resetting a vehicle is causing a flickering of the vehicle list.
-I've already an idea why, just have to look more into it.
-As a workaround you just have to move any vehicle a position up or down, then a reshuffle is triggered and the list is rendered properly again.
-* If a train is parked, although this state gets saved, on loading a savegame it's not restored.
-So the train is tabbable.

 ### Incompatible Mods
 * ~~SpeedControl~~